SharkSnack/shiren-5/content/system/dungeon-features.md

 ---
 title: "Dungeon Features"
-metaTitle: "Dungeon Features - Shiren the Wanderer 2: Oni Invasion!
-Wiki"
+metaTitle: "Dungeon Features - Shiren the Wanderer: Tower of Fortune Wiki"
-metaDescription: "Complete bracelet details for Shiren the Wanderer 2: Oni Invasion!"
+metaDescription: "Dungeon feature guide for Shiren the Wanderer: The Tower of Fortune and the Dice of Fate."
 ---

 This page offers explanations for dungeon features and gimmicks.